catnys/ClinicalFedLearn/README.md

 Ensure the `./data/` directory contains the necessary MRI images for training and testing.

 ## References
 Coral, G., Hait, J., Isaak, K., & Watkins, A. (n.d.).
 KyleIsaak/Federated_Medical_Machine_Learning: A project at Simon Fraser University under CMPT 340, focusing on a federated approach to medical machine learning using MRI data.
-[GitHub Repository](https://github.com/KyleIsaak/Federated_Medical_Machine_Learning/tree/main)